USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ### 6.10.2 Solvers
 To solve the photochemistry, the model uses one of three numerical methods or solvers.
 They differ by accuracy, generalization, and computational efficiency, i.e. model run times.
 Options include Euler Backward Iterative (EBI) solver (Hertel et al., 1993),  Rosenbrock (ROS3) solver (Sandu et al., 1997), and Sparse Matrix Vectorized GEAR (SMVGEAR) solver (Jacobson and Turco, 1994).
 The EBI solver is default method because it is the fastest but is less accurate and must be _tailored_ for each mechanism.
-The build script defines which EBI solver to use as below.
+The BuildScript defines which EBI solver to use as below.

 ```
  set ModGas    = gas/ebi_${Mechanism}
 ```

 If a user creates new FORTRAN modules representing the photochemical mechanism or modifies the existing modules, they have to create a new EBI solver by the using the create_ebi utility.
 Documentation on compiling and running create_ebi is available under the [UTIL/create_ebi](../../UTIL/create_ebi/README.md) folder.
 The remaining two solvers, SMVGEAR and ROS3, are more accurate and less prone to convergence errors.
 Both methods are labeled as “generalized” because they only require the mechanism’s namelist and FORTRAN modules representing the photochemical mechanism.
 Rosenbrock is preferred over SMVGEAR because it several times faster.
-To use either SMVGEAR and ROS3, the build script defines ModGas as below.
+To use either SMVGEAR and ROS3, the BuildScript defines ModGas as below.

 ```
  set ModGas    = gas/smvgear